 Communication is key, especially in the frantic events of a disaster.
-In your disaster kit, always include a battery-powered or crank radio and an NOAA Weather Radio with tone alert.
+In your disaster kit, always include a battery-powered or crank radio and an NOAA Weather Radio with tone alert, like the NOAA Emergency Weather Alert Radio ($30, Amazon).
 If the power is out and your cell phone is dead, you still have a way to know what is going on in your area.
-Throw in extra batteries for both.
+Make sure to throw in extra batteries for both.

 It's a good idea to throw an extra phone charger into your emergency supplies.
 If you still have cell service during a disaster, cell phones can be the best way to get in touch with friends and family in the area.
-In case there is a loss of power, choose a portable charger (at full charge) or a [PLA] [Shopping] - Categories - Non-Brand[Desktop]&utm_campaign=5BADL] [PLA] [Shopping] - Categories - Non-Brand[Desktop]&gclid=Cj0KCQjwpfHzBRCiARIsAHHzyZoVsCw-zc5AKuDJvIbxb0u9Ym7odIqES8fhNRXyYnu4lkB3dpSf4X4aAh_PEALw_wcB" title="charging phone case" context="body"] to be sure you have a way to recharge.
+In case there is a loss of power, choose a portable charger ($24, Amazon) (at full charge) or a charging phone case ($36, Amazon) to be sure you have a way to recharge.
 A dead cell phone doesn't do you any good.

 Emergency First Aid Kits

-First aid kits are easy to buy in stores or are easy to assemble yourself.
+First aid kits, such as the Johnson & Johnson All-Purpose First Aid Kit ($12, Walmart), are easy to buy in stores or are easy to assemble yourself.
 Bandages, antibacterial ointment, an ice pack, and a thermometer are always good to have on hand in case of illness or injury.
 Gauze and tape are good for larger injuries.
 For sanitary reasons, also include hand sanitizer or sanitizing wipes, a CPR barrier, gloves, and a mouth-covering mask.
 Scissors and tweezers are also a good addition to a first aid kit.
 An emergency blanket is also advised.